 A bag of varying styles and techniques is my most appropriate creative description.
 Sketching designs is, unless in a funk, an amassing calm for me.
 I drop my pencil to paper and let it move.
 Lines contrast from hard corners to soft curves.
-Those instinctive lines create a cloud that I can pull details out of and crisp up till you see something.
+Those instinctive lines create a cloud that I then pull details from.
+Pull them and crisp them up till you see something.
 One of my ultimate aphrodisiacs.

 A favourite company of mine, local to Calgary, is Concept 1.
 A fantastic Parts/Repair & Restoration facility Specializing in Volkswagen, Audi & Porsche.
 I was contracted for some imagery, this is one of the designs that hit the paper.
 I see it soon coming out in a larger piece of “one off” work.
 The idea floating back in my head every few weeks.
 I love mixed media and when the right sub straight lands in front of me, I’ll know its time.